Calçot: Origin

-The origin of the variety is disputed, but one of the most commonly accepted versions [unsubstantiated] of its history is that they were developed by Xat de Benaiges, a peasant farmer from Valls around the turn of the 20th century.
+The origin of the variety is disputed, but one of the most commonly accepted versions of its history is that they were developed by Xat de Benaiges, a peasant farmer from Valls around the turn of the 20th century.
 He is said to have been the first to have planted the sprouts of garden onions, covering them with earth so a longer portion of the stems remained white and edible.

 Calçotada

 The most traditional way of eating calçots is at a calçotada (plural: calçotades), a gastronomical celebration held between November and April, where barbecued calçots are consumed in massive quantities.

-In a typical event, calçots are grilled until the outer layers are charred, then wrapped in newspaper to steam, served on terra cotta tiles and eaten after peeling off the charred skin with bare hands and dipping the white portion in salvitxada (not to be confused with romesco sauce, a sauce intended for fish).
+In a typical event, calçots are grilled until the outer layers are charred, then wrapped in newspaper to steam, served on terra cotta tiles and eaten after peeling off the charred skin with bare hands and dipping the white portion in a special sauce (similar to romesco and to salvitxada).
 The green tops are discarded.
 It's customary to wear a large bib for the sauce stains.
 The calçots can be accompanied by red wine or cava sparkling wine.
 Pieces of meat and bread slices are often roasted in the charcoal after cooking the calçots.
 For dessert, a typical choice is oranges and white cava.